ngroegli/hacky-easter-2024/Level 8 - Finale Grande/Hacky Easter Letters/README.md

 Also the note of US sounds very suspicious.

-Besides that, I recognized a typo here, which might be accidential:
+Besides that, I recognized a typo here, which I assume was made by purpose:

     <path d="{path}" transform="scale(7)" stroke="black" stroke-width="Ηսе"></path> <!--TBD HERE WAS PAHT-->
     <path d="{path}" transform="Ηacky Easter ӏetters"></path> <!--TBD HERE WAS PAHT-->